Peace in Bethel Ministry

 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 (Ephesians 2:8-9)

-The biblical instruction concerning prayer is that we pray in faith (see James 1:6).
+The biblical instruction concerning prayer is that we must pray in faith (see James 1:6).
 Prayers that meet the required conditions as stated in the Bible are answered.
-For example, Joshua’s prayer for the Sun to stand still, met all these conditions of prayer (Joshua 10:12–14).
-Elijah’s prayer for rain to stop - and his later prayer for rain to fall, met all these conditions (James 5:17–18).
-Jesus’ prayer as He stood before the tomb of Lazarus met all these conditions (John 11:41).
+For example, Joshua’s prayer for the Sun to stand still met all these conditions of prayer (Joshua 10:12–14).
+Elijah’s prayer for rain to stop—and his later prayer for rain to fall—also met all these conditions (James 5:17–18).
+Jesus’ prayer as He stood before the tomb of Lazarus fulfilled these conditions as well (John 11:41).

-They all prayed to God, according to His will, with good motives and for necessary things, and above all, in faith.
-Incongruency between God’s Will and our own will is another stumbling block.
+They all prayed to God according to His will, with good motives and for necessary things, and above all, in faith.
+This alignment of faith with God’s will is crucial for spiritual growth, as incongruency between God’s Will and our own will can be another stumbling block.

 Spiritual Key No.7: Pray in the Will of God

 Our requests must agree or conform with the Will of God.
 God promised to supply what we need when we “seek first His Kingdom and His Righteousness” (Matthew 6:33).
-Our task is to understand the will of God and allow the Spirit to guide us in knowing what to ask, so that our request will be consistent with what is delightful to God.
+Our task is to understand the will of God and allow the Spirit to guide us in knowing what to ask, fostering our spiritual growth so that our requests will be consistent with what is delightful to God.
 The natural mind cannot understand this.
-But, when we offer ourselves as ‘a living sacrifice’ and we are transformed by the renewing of our minds, then we “will be able to test and approve what God’s will is—His good, pleasing and perfect Will” (Romans 12:1–2).
+But when we offer ourselves as 'a living sacrifice' and are transformed by the renewing of our minds, then we “will be able to test and approve what God’s will is—His good, pleasing, and perfect Will” (Romans 12:1–2).

 Elijah did not just come up with the idea of praying for the rain to be withheld.
 He had read in the Scriptures that God would bless the land when the people lived in obedience but that He would curse the land when the people rebelled and began to live in idolatry, immorality, and perversion (Deuteronomy 28:1 and 23).
 Elijah, therefore, prayed in accordance with God’s Will in the Scriptures.